Protecting Americans from Foreign Adversary Controlled Applications Act

-The Protecting Americans from Foreign Adversary Controlled Applications Act (PAFACA), signed into law on April 24, 2024, bans social networking services within 270 days defined as a "foreign adversary controlled application" if the president deems them a national security threat, with a possible 90-day extension.
+The Protecting Americans from Foreign Adversary Controlled Applications Act (PAFACA) is a United States federal law passed by the United States Congress and signed into law by President Biden on April 24, 2024, banning social networking services within 270 days defined as a "foreign adversary controlled application" if the president deems them a national security threat, with a possible 90-day extension.
 The act explicitly applies to ByteDance Ltd. and its subsidiaries, particularly TikTok, with the company to become compliant by January 19, 2025.
 It ceases to be applicable if the foreign adversary controlled application is divested and no longer considered to be controlled by a foreign adversary.

 PAFACA was introduced as H.R.
 7521 during the 118th United States Congress by representatives Mike Gallagher and Raja Krishnamoorthi, following years of various attempts by federal lawmakers to ban TikTok in the country.
 A modified version was passed by the House on April 20, 2024, as a rider to a foreign aid package, which was then passed by the Senate on April 23.

 Critics of the act say a forced sale under the threat of a ban may be a violation of the First Amendment or motivated by political opinions regarding the Gaza war, and that comprehensive privacy legislation would be more appropriate than singling out TikTok.
 ByteDance filed a lawsuit challenging the legislation on May 7, 2024.
 The District of Columbia Circuit Court of Appeals found the law to be constitutional.
 The ruling was later upheld by the Supreme Court.
 TikTok shuttered its site on January 18, 2025, and Google and Apple removed it from their app stores the following day.

 Donald Trump signed an executive order on January 20, 2025, following his inauguration, delaying the enforcement of PAFACA for 75 days, upon which TikTok was restored to app storefronts.
 As of September 2025, Trump has extended the deadline three further times through executive orders, claiming constitutional executive power to ignore the law's enforcement, while negotiating with ByteDance to have a controlling interest in TikTok by American investors as to satisfy the PAFACA requirements.
+In December 2025, TikTok agreed to a sale that will allow its U.S. operations to continue in compliance with the terms of PAFACA.